Statement of Directors' Responsibilities for the AISAP Board

 Board terms are generally three-year terms with some opportunity to extend in certain circumstances.
 While board members are selected for their experience and wisdom and are expected to contribute as individuals to the collective good of the organization and its members (and not as representatives of other organizations or constituencies), the organization is strengthened by diversity of representation in terms of roles (heads, directors, association executives, other leadership levels in schools and other organizations that serve independent schools), regions, school types, and personal characteristics.
 AISAP seeks to represent many aspects of diversity on its Board and to be comprised of individuals with a broad and full spectrum of exposure to the enrollment management profession.
 If a board member changes one’s job and region during one’s first term, the expectation is that the Governance Committee may not nominate the individual for a second term if, in the opinion of the committee, board balance and representation were changed deleteriously by the individual’s change in role, region or other factors impacting Board composition.

 Behavior and Best Practices

-Finally, AISAP in all ways, not the least in its own governance, should model NAIS’ published Principles of Good Practice, including the expectation that the board function well at all three levels stipulated in the literature regarding effective boards: fiduciary, strategic and generative.
-Furthermore, as professionals we seek behavior that models AISAP’s Ethical Behavior and Best Practices and the understanding and support of learning outlined in AISAP’s Learning and Development Framework.
+Finally, AISAP, in all ways, not the least in its governance, should model NAIS’ published Principles of Good Practice, as practitioners including the expectation that the board function well at all three levels stipulated in the literature regarding effective boards: fiduciary, strategic and generative.
+Furthermore, as professionals, we seek behavior that models AISAP’s Ethical Behavior and Best Practices and the understanding and support of learning outlined in AISAP’s Learning and Development Framework.

 Directors are expected to disclose any real or perceived conflicts of interest and to abide by all policies and practices.